 When the FileZilla session window is displayed, maximize that window or use the mouse, dragging at the lower-right corner of the session window, to increase the space available for displaying file and directory names.

-Observe that the left side is the PC, the right side is the server, and on each side the directories are listed above the files.
+Observe that the left side is your computer, the right side is the server, and on each side the directories are listed above the files.
 In addition, you will see both the directory and file listing and also, above that, a tree-structured list.

 Place your mouse over the boundary between the "Filename" and "Filesize" column headings for the Remote and Local Sites (circled with orange highlight, above).
 The mouse pointer will change to a double-sided arrow when it is directly over the boundary.
 Then, drag to the right to increase the amount of space on the screen used for the filename column.
 You can similarly adjust any of the other column widths as needed.

-Navigate with the mouse on the left side to get to the correct directory on your PC's disk drive:
+Navigate with the mouse on the left side to get to the correct directory on your computer's disk drive:

 Double-click on a directory to enter that directory.